Swiss bank account adds twist to Spain corruption scandal

 Barcenas worked for the PP from the early-1980s until 2009, mostly in the accounting department.
 He became a senator in 2004 while continuing to keep books at party headquarters.
 He was officially party treasurer from 2008 to 2009.

-The records from what was then Dresdner bank show that Barcenas said he made his money in part from involvement in eight companies including television production company Serena Digital, and water treatment company Langa de Duero Enercorr XXI.
+The records from what was then Dresdner bank show that Barcenas said he made his money in part from involvement in eight companies including television production company Serena Digital, and water treatment firm Larga de Duero Enercorr XXI.
 Serena Digital's president and a public relations representative for Enercorr told Reuters that Barcenas had never had any link with either company.

-Another business, consulting company Netcheck, said it had been a source of a relatively small amount of money for Barcenas, while another, a financial fund now owned by Bankia bank confirmed Barcenas was a board member.

 Two companies Barcenas cited, Producciones Altea Films and Padel Set, have closed and principals could not be reached.